jaredswanson/speech-to-text-dropbox/README.md

 - **"No module named 'whisper'"**: Make sure you installed Whisper using the git link above
 - **FFmpeg errors**: Ensure FFmpeg is properly installed and accessible in your PATH
 - **CUDA/GPU errors**: For GPU usage, make sure your PyTorch installation matches your CUDA version
+- **Model not found error**: If you get a model not found error when using "turbo", ensure you have the latest version of Whisper installed

 ## License